Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly guides users to a linked form for a full assessment, making it clear when not to use this tool.
-However, it does not explicitly mention alternatives among sibling tools.
+The description frames it as a 'rapid' check and explicitly directs users to a linked form for full assessment, establishing when to use it versus escalating.
+However, it does not explicitly reference sibling tools or list exclusion criteria, so it is not a full when-to-use/when-not-to-use guide.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.